Show All Answers

 A waiver may be issued for the reasons listed below:

-Waiver applications are generated through the County Assessor’s office and then issued by the County Collector’s office for a fee of $1.
+Waiver applications are generated through the County Assessor’s office and can be accessed through their website by clicking on the Property Record Search button.

 Yes.
 Please be sure to add them correctly and send the exact amount due.